recurve-methods/flexvalue/README.rst

 If you are calling these commands using the repo code and docker, replace `flexvalue` with `./flexvalue.sh`.

 Before calculating any results, you will need to download the avoided cost data for a given year.
+By default, this downloads to a folder `$DATABASE_LOCATION/{year}.db`.
+If you do not set the environment variable `DATABASE_LOCATION`, it will default to `DATABASE_LOCATION=.`.

 .. code-block:: shell